 Do you have everything you need to get your lawn ready for spring?
 Yes?
 Great, then you’re ahead of the game!

 But if you answered no, don’t fret.
-We’ve compiled this quick easy checklist, just for you, of a few important things to keep in mind while getting your lawn ready for the best Spring its ever had!
+We’ve compiled this quick, easy checklist of a few important things to keep in mind while getting your lawn ready for the best Spring its ever had!

 After a long winter of freezing temperatures here in Kansas City, and sitting idle in the garage, it’s finally time to pull out that old lawn mower and fire up the string trimmer.
 Be sure not to skip over the basics when preparing your equipment for the season.
 Sharpening the mowing blades, new spark plugs, and fresh oil and air filters are a good place to start.

-When: Early February- Mid March… or whenever the snow melts!
+When: Early February through Mid March or whenever the snow melts!

-Over the past few months, your lawn has become a magnet for leaves, acorns, sticks, and much other debris.
+Over the past few months, your lawn has become a magnet for leaves, acorns, sticks, and many other forms of debris.
 Give your lawn a breath of fresh air!
-Clearing all these leftover debris can make way for any fertilizer and pesticide applications.
-It also helps prevent any unsightly dead patches in your lawn, that would be the result of leftover matted down leaves and debris.
+Clearing all this leftover debris can make way for any fertilizer and pesticide applications.
+It also helps prevent any unsightly dead patches in your lawn, which would be the result of leftover matted down leaves and debris.